RoRoche/AndroidStarter/architecture.md

 But how useful could it be?

-Just think of a unusual behavior: I get a `NullPointerException` (for example) while processing my data.
+Just think of an unusual behavior: I get a `NullPointerException` (for example) while processing my data.

 But why?
 Simply because the JSON key has changed server-side.

 But how could I see it if the API team did not let me know...
 A dive to the debugger and we can see that the `mAdditionalProperties` contains our expected value, but with a different key.
 And here we are!
-No wasting time any longer to debug this point.
+No more time wasted to debug this point.

 #### Combination with Retrofit

 Cleverly, a dedicated Retrofit converter is available on GitHub: <https://github.com/square/retrofit/tree/master/retrofit-converters/jackson>.

-We can simply add it to our `build.gradle` as follow:
+We can simply add it to our `build.gradle` as follows:

 ```groovy
 compile 'com.squareup.retrofit2:converter-jackson:{{last_version}}'